chryz-hub/py-projects/all-python-codes/countdown-timer/README.md

 # Countdown Timer

-This program takes in the number of seconds to countdown and displays a message when the time has elapses.
+This program takes in the number of seconds to countdown and displays a message when the time elapses.

 # Prerequisites